owlabout/blog/_posts/terminal/basics.md

 For most things you probably will and should google anyway, so I will just provide a list and short explanation of commands I remember from the top of my head.
 (Which means I use them pretty often.)

-The basic structure of commands is `command [subcommand] [options/flags] arguments`.
+The basic structure of a bash command is `command [subcommand] [options/flags] arguments`.

 Things surrounded with brackets are usually optional.
-Most commands have provide information to help you, when passed a `--help` flag
+Most commands provide information to help you, when passed a `--help` flag

 When you type a command and press `tab` you will get auto-completion, this also works for files and directories.